REFFIX-BR/LiaCore/replit.md

 **NPS & Customer Satisfaction System**:
 - **WhatsApp-based Feedback**: Automated NPS surveys sent to clients via WhatsApp upon conversation resolution.
-- **Feedback Processing**: Extracts scores using flexible regex, saves to database, and feeds detractors into the learning pipeline.
+- **Feedback Processing**: Extracts scores using flexible regex, saves to database with conversation linkage, and feeds detractors into the learning pipeline.
+- **Feedbacks NPS Page**: Supervisors can view all NPS feedback linked to conversations, filter by category (Detratores 0-6, Neutros 7-8, Promotores 9-10), and click to open the related conversation for context.
+Includes visual indicators for missing conversations.

 **Hybrid Supervised Mode (Conversations Tab)**:
 - **Transferred Conversation Queue**: Manages conversations escalated to human supervisors.